 Do We Have a Responsibility Towards Sustainable Living?
 Kevin Dooley - Flickr Creative Commons.

 Copenhagen Fashion Week Spotlights Sustainability.
 Copenhagen Fashion Week, which began Wednesday and runs through Friday, is giving sustainability some good play.

 It was frozen-toe, mid-February, north-country cold, under a cloudless sky, sun glinting off fresh snow.
 We were tromping out onto a wetland frozen nine inches deep.
-It felt like how the fur trade began, someplace long ago, far away.
 Green Erdem Collection Heads to Net-a-Porter- Net-a-Porter Launches Eco-Friendly Erdem Collection.
 Who says designers can't go green?

 A collection of eco-friendly dresses by Erdem are heading to Net-A-Porter.
 The capsule is the designer's take on the Green Carpet Challenge, an initiative by Eco-Age, a sustainability consulting company.
 The four ultra-feminine dresses are created with reused or sustainably-approved materials, complete with that familiar, floral Erdem touch.
 "I loved the idea of creating a collection that had a really human hand to it and wanted to create pieces that felt beautiful and special and that challenged the common perception of 'eco' fashion," Erdem Moralioglu said in a press release.